Chinz/slate_apidocs/source/index.html.md

 -   You must authenticate all write requests\(POST, PATCH, and DELETE \) on the resources except for The POST operation on the Sessions service/object needed for authentication.

--   You must authenticate all resources except for:
+-   You must authenticate all read requests\(GET \) on the resources except for:

 -   The service root